HKS-HNS/HKS-HNS/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a Backdoor Plugin for MC
-- 💡 You can send me ideas per mail under: idea@hks-hns.com
+- 💡 You can send me ideas per mail at: idea@hks-hns.com
 - 📫 How to reach me: buissnes@hks-hns.com